citusdata/citus_docs/reference/common_errors.rst

 Resolution
 ~~~~~~~~~~

 Possible solutions are to sign the certificate, turn off SSL, or remove the root certificate.
+Also a node may have trouble connecting to itself without the help of :ref:`local_hostname`.

 Could not connect to any active placements
 ------------------------------------------